macroflight/psxhacks/README.md

 Replacement for the PSX USB subsystem (for my needs at least).
 Things it can do that native PSX cannot:

+- Bind different functions to long and short button presses.

 - Handle the reverse levers on e.g the Thrustmaster Boeing Quadrant, i.e you pull the lever to engage reverse idle and then push the throttle forward for more reverse.